earthly/website/blog/_posts/2023-08-17-mail-server-API-goroutines-gmail.md

 ### Channels

-**Channels** are synchronisation primitives that act as pipelines or transmission mediums for safe communication and data sharing between goroutines.
-There are two types of channels: buffered and unbuffered.
-Buffered channels have a predefined capacity to store a certain amount of data, while unbuffered channels have no capacity limit.
+**Channels** allow safe communication between goroutines.
+There are two types: buffered, which have a set capacity, and unbuffered, which don't.

-You can refer to the code section below for insights on creating and using channels to communicate within your program.
+Here's an example:

 ~~~{.go caption="channels.go"}
 package main